How to Create a Nonprofit Calendar on WordPress

 When you need a collaborative calendar

-If you rely on volunteers or staff to submit their own events, check out Community Events, which makes crowdsourcing easy by adding an event submission form to your site.
+If you rely on volunteers or staff to submit their own events, check out Community, which makes crowdsourcing easy by adding an event submission form to your site.

-If you want to empower users to sell tickets to their own events, you can pair Community Events with Community Tickets, which also lets you split revenue with event organizers.
+If you want to empower users to sell tickets to their own events, you can also use Community to split revenue with event organizers.

 Get the nonprofit discount